 §551.238.
 Involuntary Appointment of a Trustee.

-(a) The Texas Department of Human Services (DHS) may petition a court of competent jurisdiction for the involuntary appointment of a trustee to operate a facility if one or more of the following conditions exist:
+(a) HHSC may petition a court of competent jurisdiction for the involuntary appointment of a trustee to operate a facility if one or more of the following conditions exist:

 (1) the facility is operating without a license;